UummProject/uumm-prototype/support/Deconstructing governance.md

 # Interoperable Adhocracy

-_This is a live document, I'll appreciate any idea on how it could be improved_
+_This is a live document, Any ideas on how it can be improved will be highly appreciated_

-##Deconsturcting governance
+##Reconstructing governance
+In recent years a new paradigm around decentralization has emerged. technologies such as [Ethereum](https://www.ethereum.org/), [IPFS](https://ipfs.io/) or [Bitcoin](https://en.wikipedia.org/wiki/Bitcoin) offer a new set of possibilities for re-designing most of the systems that drive our society.

+_Governance_ has been echoing within the community for long time.
+And for good reason.
+The abscence of a central authority seems to imply no-governance.
+Whatever this is true or not governance issues have been all over the place.

-As part of the Uumm project I wanted to distill 'governance' to its bare bones, to later put it together in some sort of tool.
-It was personal exercice I wanted to do to understand the theortical and empirical issues.
+As part of the [Uumm](https://xavivives.github.io/Uumm/#intro) project I wanted to distill _governance_, to later put it together in some sort of tool.
+It was personal exercice to better understand how the future of governance may look like.

-It soon become aparent that 'governance' is a wide concept and very loosley used.
-What I really was trying to understand was Adhocracy.
+It soon become aparent that _governance_ is a very broad concept and very loosley used.
+What I really was trying to understand was [Adhocracy](https://en.m.wikipedia.org/wiki/Adhocracy).

+This document is an attempt to imagine and lay down the fundamental pieces on how future organization could be govern within this new paradigm.

-### Meritocracy as a base.
+# Meritocracy as a base.
-All governance models are a supset of Meritocracy, if you understand _merit_ as the feature that defines the right of an entitity opinion to be considered (vote).
+All governance models are a supset of [Meritocracy](https://en.wikipedia.org/wiki/Meritocracy), if you understand _merit_ as the feature that defines the right of an entitity opinion to be considered (vote).

+### Merit properties

+* Defines what's of value to the system in order to make decisions.
+* Can't be a medium of exchange
+* Needs to be quantifiable

+The previous properties don't get along very well to each other.

+## Merit is value

-For a system to work, the defniniton of merit needs to create incentives towards the system goals.
-Merit should tell what is of value to the system in order to make decisions.
-If is defined broadly or incorrectly the system is likely to have [unintended consequences](http://lesswrong.com/lw/y3/value_is_fragile/) or be gammed.
+For a system to work, the defniniton of merit needs to be aligned with the system goals.
+It should tell what is of value to the system in order to make decisions.
+If defined broadly or incorrectly the system is likely to have [unintended consequences](http://lesswrong.com/lw/y3/value_is_fragile/) or be gammed.

-In Bitcoin, to change the protocol (vote), the miner needs to secure the network (merit)

-In a small business the right to make decisions (vote) belongs to the owner (merit)

-### Merit is not a currency
+## Merit is not a currency
-`Merit can't be a medium of exchange`

 If you can trade the merit you end up with a system ruled by the entities that have more economic power.

 It does makes sense, of course, to reward the entities based on its merit.
 Or ideally based on a decision proven to be correct.

-####Reputation
+But this is not the same thing.

+## Tokenized merit
+This is not a desired feature but a limitation.
+In order to operate, we need merit in a quantifiable format.
+Some sort of none-exchangable token.

+### Reputation
 Reputation systems have a very close correlation to merit.
 You could define reputation as a proven capcity of an entity.

+Repoutation sytems

 ####Prediction markets

 ####Tokens